* New measures weighted to spending cuts

-“This way the country sinks to the bottom,” Carvalho da Silva, leader of the largest umbrella union CGTP, told Antena1 radio.
-He said the government had not consulted the unions on wage cuts as the law demands.
+“This way the country sinks to the bottom,” said Manuel Carvalho da Silva, leader of the largest union CGTP.

-The CGTP’s national council was in a meeting on Thursday “to decide on new forms to fight, a general strike being a possibility,” said a CGTP spokeswoman.
+The CGTP’s national council was meeting “to decide on new forms of struggle, a general strike being a possibility,” said a CGTP spokeswoman.
 The decision would be announced on Friday.

 The European Union, which had been pressing Lisbon to act, welcomed the measures.